infumap/infumap/tools/gpu/text_extraction/README.md

 - Because uploads stay in memory, the wrapper enforces an in-memory upload cap.
   The default is `134217728` bytes (128 MiB), configurable via `TEXT_EXTRACTION_MAX_UPLOAD_BYTES`.
+- Each PDF conversion is bounded by `TEXT_EXTRACTION_CONVERSION_TIMEOUT_SECS` (default 3600 seconds).
+If Marker/PyTorch gets stuck or a PDF is too complex, the request returns a terminal 422 failure and the supervised worker process exits so `run.sh` can restart it with clean native state.
 - The zero-disk upload path depends on Linux `memfd` support.
 That matches the intended deployment environment for this service.